MIT-SPARK/GlobalOptimization-ICCV2019/_features/04-resources.md

 # image: "http://placehold.it/500x500"
 ---
 ### *List of non-minimal solvers in computer vision and robotics*
-With powerful global optimization techniques, typically based on *Semidefinite and Sums of Squares Relaxations*, the research community have developed **certifiably optimal non-minimal** solvers for many computer vision and robotics problems that used to be known as non-convex and NP-hard.
-We here provide a list of references to the best of our knowledge.
+With powerful global optimization techniques, typically based on **Semidefinite and Sums of Squares Relaxations**, the research community have developed **certifiably optimal non-minimal** solvers for many computer vision and robotics problems that used to be known as non-convex and NP-hard.
+We here provide a list of references to the best of our knowledge and we hope this list can keep growing!
 {% bibliography %}